Aahil13/The-JS-Guide/docs/Events.md

    });
    ```

 2. **Preventing Default Behavior:** Some events, like form submissions and link clicks, have default behaviors.
-You can prevent these default behaviors using the `preventDefault()` method of the event object.
+You can prevent these default behaviors using the event object's `preventDefault()` method.

    ```javascript
    link.addEventListener("click", function (event) {